GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/index.md

 ### Overview

 Let's take a person named Bob.
-Bob sees an ad while reading the news on `news.com`.
+Bob sees an ad while reading the news on `news.example`.
 One week later, Bob buys shoes on `shoes.example`.

 Today, this conversion would be tracked by a third-party cookie used as a **cross-site identifier**.
 With third-party cookies, an adtech company can access a lot of details on Bob's activity on `news.example` and on `shoes.example`, and merge these pieces of information together to build a detailed profile of Bob.
-An adtech company can end up knowing Bob's location, browsing habits and preferred reads on `news.com`⏤as well as purchases, activity, and credit card information on `shoes.com`.
+An adtech company can end up knowing Bob's location, browsing habits and preferred reads on `news.example`⏤as well as purchases, activity, and credit card information on `shoes.example`.
 This cross-site joint is useful to measure ad conversions.
 But it hinders user privacy:
 Bob's activity is tracked across sites with a high level of detail.

 Unlike third-party cookies, the Attribution Reporting API enables advertising companies to gain insights into